j-a-thia/genomalicious/README.md

 _Genomalicious_ is live!

-The current available version is my devlopper's code.
+The current available version is my devloper's code.

 **Reach out:** Any questions, feedback, or suggestions are greatly appreciated to make _genomalicious_ the best it can be.